eddelbuettel/ctv-hpc/README.md

 -   The `r pkg("mirai")` package is a minimalist framework for local or distributed asynchronous code evaluation, implementing futures which automatically resolve upon completion, built on the high-performance `r pkg("nanonext")` NNG C messaging library binding.
--   The `r pkg("condor")` can interact with Condor HPC installations via `ssh` to transfer files and access remote compute jobs.
+-   The `r pkg("condor")` package can interact with Condor HPC installations via `ssh` to transfer files and access remote compute jobs.
+-   The `r pkg("bettermc")` package offers a drop-in replacement for `parallel::mclapply` providing a number of improvements and helper functions.

 ### Parallel computing: Implicit parallelism